raunak-r/grow-holistic/languages/mysql.md

 A project table with at least 2 fields.
 Constraints - A project cannot be created without 0 employees associated with it.
 An employee will work on only one project.

+Save these sql scripts under the folder name 'project-db-design' in the same git repo you've created for Database.
 ```